BlackAnon22/BlackAnon22.github.io/posts/pwntilldawn/junior_dev.md

 ![image](https://user-images.githubusercontent.com/67879936/230776407-42050e30-dc80-40a4-a52e-b0faf75e50f0.png)
 ![image](https://user-images.githubusercontent.com/67879936/230776519-962416c3-b1ef-4c56-8be9-0ff87f41a79d.png)

 cool, we are logged in.

+# Exploitation
 Looking around the webpage, you should see this

 ![image](https://user-images.githubusercontent.com/67879936/230776632-d9a919fd-e7eb-449f-8187-03a220a00287.png)

-scroll down, you should find this
+scrolling down, you should find this

 ![image](https://user-images.githubusercontent.com/67879936/230776671-9ba428bf-edba-4795-a837-5cb771256c3f.png)
 ![image](https://user-images.githubusercontent.com/67879936/230776696-1ff12aeb-f0e4-4bba-83c0-dae731cf337e.png)